Frequently Asked Questions

 What if I transfer before receiving my associate’s degree?

-We have this all worked out.
-Although we strongly encourage you to complete your associates degree before you transfer to UIC, if you do happen to leave your community college and you are missing a class or two it is possible to do what we call a “reverse transfer”.
-In other words, you would complete those last few courses during your first year at UIC and with your permission, we will send a copy of your UIC transcript with your final grades back to your community college so that you may then be awarded your associates degree.
-You will want to work with your TAG Advisors at both schools to ensure this option will work for you.
+Although we strongly encourage you to complete your associate’s degree before you transfer to UIC, if you do happen to leave your community college and you are missing a class or two it may be possible to do what we call a “reverse transfer”.
+In other words, you would complete those last few courses during your first year at UIC and with your permission, we will send a copy of your UIC transcript with your final grades back to your community college so that you may then be awarded your associate’s degree.